LordZoltan/JobServe-API-Client/README.md

 JobServe API Client
 ===================

-Unofficial (but since I work for JobServe, it's as good as official) .Net client to access [the JobServe API](http://services.jobserve.com).
+Portable .Net Client to access [the JobServe API](http://services.jobserve.com).

+The library is neither produced by, officially endorsed by, or in any way supported by JobServe Ltd.

+I created this because I work for JobServe, I worked on the API, and I wanted to help people consume it.

+See [the Version History](VersionHistory.md) for detailed information on how this client has evolbved over time.

 Notes
 -

-See the unit tests project for a couple of examples of how to use the client.
-In it's current form, you will need VS2012 to be able to compile the code straight off, as it uses the async/await keywords.
+See the unit tests project for a couple of examples of how to use the WebRequestManager class to access the API directly.

+Also, there is now a Client that provides more structured access to the API by hiding the underlying HTTP work.

 Want your own access token?
 -